jenna-jordan/jenna-jordan.github.io/_pages/appearances.md

 #### [Speaker] Chicago dbt Meetup
 2024 September 12

-- I [presented on dbt Mesh](/projects/dbt-mesh-council-simulation#dbt-mesh-working-session-at-the-chicago-dbt-meetup) and facilitated a "working session" with some meshy problem-solving scenarios
+- I [presented on dbt Mesh](/projects/dbt-mesh-council-simulation#dbt-mesh-working-session-at-the-chicago-dbt-meetup) and facilitated a "working session" with some meshy problem-solving scenarios.

 ## 2023